 Getting older has its perks.
 Chances are you’re more confident, have more direction and a defined sense of self.
-While your health is likely not a major concern, it’s important to take steps now to stop subtle changes before they become major health issues.
+But while your health may not yet be a major concern, it’s important to take steps now to stop subtle changes before they become major health issues.

-Here are 9 small lifestyle tweaks to make now that will keep you healthy and happy for decades to come:
+Here are nine small lifestyle tweaks to make now that will keep you healthy and happy for decades to come:

 1. Eat a healthy diet.

 In your 20s or 30s, you may have been able to get away with regularly eating burritos for lunch and frozen pizza for dinner with copious amounts of coffee in between, but in your 40s, it’s time to grow up, nutritionally.
 You may find yourself feeling sluggish after an indulgent multicourse dinner or notice that your fingers have puffed up after a dinner of takeout Chinese food.
 These habits have longer-term effects on your waistline and cholesterol or blood pressure levels.